simplereally88/ajs256/README.md

 ### Hi there 👋

+I'm AJ and I like to make web apps.

+> Pronouns: he/him/his

 <!--
 **ajs256/ajs256** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.